adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ![](/blog/posts/miniscript-studio-intro-assets/lift.gif)

-Note that not all scripts are liftable.
+Keep in mind that not all scripts can be lifted.
-For example, script with public key hashes cant be lifted.
+For example, scripts with public key hashes can't be lifted.

 ### Taproot Support

 Taproot introduced new ways of structuring Bitcoin outputs, and Miniscript Studio provides full support for exploring them.
 You can load Taproot policy examples and compile them in single-leaf/key, script-path, or key+script path contexts.

-Compiling the policy “or(pk(David),or(pk(Helen),pk(Uma)))” shows how the same logic can be represented in different Taproot contexts, with branch expressions automatically loaded into the Miniscript editor for inspection.
-When here are more than one branch, Stdio provide UX to choose what Miniscript expression to load into the editor.
+Compiling the policy "or(pk(David),or(pk(Helen),pk(Uma)))" shows how the same logic can be represented in different Taproot contexts, with branch expressions automatically loaded into the Miniscript editor for inspection.
+When there are more than one branch, Studio provides a UI to choose what Miniscript expression to load into the editor.

 ![](/blog/posts/miniscript-studio-intro-assets/poltap.png)

 👉 [Try Multi branch policy in Studio](https://adys.dev/miniscript#example=policy-multi_branch)

 ### Taproot Script Paths

 When working with Taproot Miniscript expressions, the tool shows each available script path, the full descriptor, and a spending cost analysis.

 The miniscript expression “or_d(multi_a(5,Fed1,Fed2,Fed3,Fed4,Fed5,Fed6,Fed7),and_v(v:multi_a(2,Emergency1,Emergency2,Emergency3),older(4032)))” is displayed as two paths: multi_a(5,Fed1,Fed2,Fed3,Fed4,Fed5,Fed6,Fed7) and and_v(v:multi_a(2,Emergency1,Emergency2,Emergency3),older(4032)), with their descriptors and weight analysis provided side by side for comparison.
-Script path will use NUMS to generate script only paths; Script + key path with generate script paths and key paths spending; and Single leaf will create a Taproot leaf with the full script for complex scripts.
-For key only scripts, it will create a key only sepnding path as its the most efficient.
+Script path will use NUMS to generate script only paths; Script + key path will generate script paths and key paths spending; and Single leaf will create a Taproot leaf with the full script for complex scripts.
+For key only scripts, it will create a key-only spending path as it's the most efficient.

 ![](/blog/posts/miniscript-studio-intro-assets/minitap.png)